UNEXPECTED AND LIFE-CHANGING BENEFITS OF MINIMALISM

 In addition to the self-care benefits of minimalism I mentioned earlier, I think minimalism has an important role to play in supporting better mental health.
 Less stress, less clutter, more time and freedom are all powerful ways of relieving the pressure and overwhelm that modern life places on us.

 1 in 4 people will experience a mental health problem of some kind each year in England, that’s 25% of people and this figure continues to grow.
-I’ve suffered from mental health issues for years, currently made worse by the beginnings of menopause, and it can affect every facet of daily life.
+I’ve suffered from mental health issues for years, currently made worse by the onset of menopause, and it can affect every facet of daily life.

 When life feels a struggle, I crave peace, space and support from home and flexibility and freedom in my days so that I can tend to my mental health in whatever way it needs at the time.
 Life won’t ever be easy, let’s be realistic here (!), but life is much easIER the minimalist way.

-Decluttering and simplifying life aren’t easy.
-For many of us, it requires a change of heart and a mindset shift.
 Not necessarily about the stuff in our homes that takes up space in our cupboards and on our worktops, but adjusting to an ongoing awareness of the stuff that clutters our life in all its shapes and forms (not just too many kitchen utensils and odd socks we don’t need to keep).

 The minimalist lifestyle is more far-reaching and often leads us to question WHY we hold onto things, as much as we question WHAT we’re holding on to.

-Understanding the reasons why we keep what we do, from extra utensils to bad habits, limiting beliefs, toxic relationships, too many store cards, can help us find ways to overcome them and make lasting change.
-It’s not always easy to declutter our intricate lives, but it is almost certainly worthwhile.
-Read these little reminders about minimalism for a recap!
+Understanding the reasons why we keep what we do, from those extra utensils to bad habits, limiting beliefs, toxic relationships and too many store cards, can help us find ways to overcome them and make lasting change.